Chris24george/general-notes/Blog/On Language Learning.md

 I believe that this stage is the most difficult of all the stages.
 The reason is that it is a bit of an illusion.
 Consider months 1 through 3.
 Your percentage improvement over time is massive.
 You are improving somewhere from 200% to 400% every single week in the beginning because your knowledge base is so small.
 As your knowledge base increases, however, your percentage gains per unit time are going to decrease, until they start to become unnoticeable from week to week.
 If you learn 50 new words and phrases in a given week, every single week, your percentage of knowledge gained is going to look something like this:

 ![[output.png]]
 Obviously this graph is simplified, since progress doesn't move at a constant linear rate, but the principle remains.
 This is a recipe for burnout and reduced motivation if you don't realize it is all par for the course.

+The key to pushing through this stage is to have it be as fun and motivating as possible.
+Maybe you could plan a trip to a country where the language you are learning is spoken, maybe you could watch some more movies, more tv shows, more music.
+Maybe you could start to tackle a classic novel in the language that you have always wanted to read.
+Anything that you really enjoy to give yourself that motivation to spend doing the main learning activity (reading and listening simultaneously).
+There are basically two tracks here.
+The fun stuff, and the serious stuff.
+They are self-reinforcing.
+The fun stuff is what gives you the power to want to do the serious stuff, and actually makes the serious stuff a bit more fun.
+The serious stuff gives you the power to have more fun when doing the fun stuff, and the virtuous cycle continues.

+One of the best motivators for me personally is finding native speakers to speak with, which leads me into the next stage (step 5).
+### Speak!

+There are many opinions among online polyglots about when the right time to begin speaking is.
+Sometimes the topic can get quite divisive.
+The correct answer to the question is to begin speaking whenever you feel that you really want to, and when you feel like it will enrich your experience.
+Cop out, I know, but it's true.
+It will differ person by person, depending on how outgoing you are, how comfortable you are with making mistakes, what topics interest you, any specific timelines for vacations one might have, etc. For me, this tends to fall right in that intermediate plateau, when my motivation starts to dip, when I have exhausted my internal curiosity and feel that I need some external motivation.

+A side effect of starting to speak is that you will now have a new axis upon which progress will start to show really quickly, which is motivating.

 ### What About Grammar?
 Pronunciation?